stcline/WHSIntroToPython/README.md

   <li>Learning Python can be a fun journey if you are willing to work to learn!</li>
 </ol>
 <img src="https://www.nasa.gov/sites/default/files/styles/ubernode_alt_horiz/public/thumbnails/image/df-20457_rv2.jpg">
-###"They say that no plan survives first contact with implementation.
-I tend to agree. -- Mark Watney, Sol 41"
+<i>"They say that no plan survives first contact with implementation.
+I tend to agree."</i> -- Mark Watney, Sol 41

 ## Course Outline
 <ul style="list-style-type:square;">